bolon/robot-appium/README.md

 * ``adb`` accessible from everywhere

+* Make sure App that will be tested already in device/emulator

 * Connected device *WARNING* If using emulator make sure architecture emulator is arm.

 * Put .apk in folder ``apk_res``